DUNS has been replaced with UEI

 DLA has made interface updates to accommodate this transition.
 These updates now enable EBS to receive and store the new UEI from SAM.
 The EBS vendor master has also been updated to include UEI.
 Currently there are no issues pertaining to SAM UEI interfaces from a systems perspective.

-As a reminder, per the MOTD at the link below, as of June 21, 2021, DLA L&M has transitioned from Dun & Bradstreet (D&B) to Experian BusinessIQ to perform financial reviews. https://today.dla.mil/Columbus/MOTD/Pages/Details.aspx?pid=958 (CAC Enabled)
+As of June 21, 2021, DLA Land and Maritime has transitioned from Dun & Bradstreet (D&B) to Experian BusinessIQ to perform financial reviews.
+See related Message of the Day on DLA Today (CAC-enabled)

 Roadmap for Selling to DLA Land and Maritime

-- To do business with DLA, vendors need a SAM Unique Entity Identifier (UEI) as of April 4, 2022.
+- To do business with DLA, vendors need a SAM Unique Entity Identifier (UEI).

 - Vendors must have a CAGE code.
 If you do not have a CAGE code, you must register your company with the System for Award Management (SAM) in order to do business with DLA.